stepci/stepci/docs/reference/workflow-syntax.md

 ## YAML

-Step CI workflows use YAML syntax.
+Workflows use YAML syntax.
 You can learn more about YAML from ["Learn YAML in Y minutes"](https://learnxinyminutes.com/docs/yaml/)

 ## Syntax

 ### `version`

 Required.
-Step CI workflow file version
+Workflow file version

 ### `name`